flamegraph-rs/flamegraph/README.md

 ## Examples

 ```
-# defaults to profiling cargo run, which will
+# defaults to profiling cargo run
-# also profile the cargo compilation process
-# unless you've previously issued `cargo build`
 cargo flamegraph

-# if you'd like to profile your release build:
+# by default, `--release` profile is used,
+# but you can override this:
-cargo flamegraph --release
+cargo flamegraph --dev

 # if you'd like to profile a specific binary:
 cargo flamegraph --bin=stress2